User acquisition strategy can sound complex, but in reality it’s as simple as this: getting users to sign up for your product.

 - The average revenue per subscription is the division of your monthly recurring revenue by your number of active subscriptions.

-According to industry standards, growing SaaS businesses should aim for a CLV:CAC ratio of 3:1 or higher.
+According to industry standards, growing Software as a Service (SaaS) businesses should aim for a CLV:CAC ratio of 3:1 or higher.

 Mind that using this method to measure customer acquisition is among the best practices for middle and big size companies that already have a consistent acquisition "momentum".
 Smaller companies should look for a less complex methodology.
 An approach is presented in the following sections.